 Changing Your Name to Reflect Your Identity

-Having a name that reflects your identity is important.
+Having a name that reflects your identity is essential.
 Having official, government-issued identity documents is crucial to many aspects of everyday life, from driving a car, paying with a credit card, applying for jobs or school, voting, or boarding a plane.
-According to the 2015 US Transgender Survey, only 11% of the respondents reported that all of their identifying documents reflected their preferred name and gender while 68% reported that none of their documents reflected their preferred name and gender.
-Having documents that reflect an individual’s identity is one way to help transgendered people lead authentic lives.
+According to the 2015 US Transgender Survey, less than half of respondents did not have their preferred name and/or gender designation on any identification documents.
+Having documents that reflect an individual’s chosen identity is one way that transgender and non-binary individuals can continue to lead authentic lives.

 The general process for updating a name and gender marker on documents and records is typically as follows:

 - Update financial, insurance, school and employment records